joeroaden/Currency-Exchanger/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.\_

-Copyright (c) June 24th, 2022 Joe Roaden
+Copyright (c) July 1st, 2022 Joe Roaden